-25.2.
-An Arbitral Tribunal which has not ruled on one of the claims may still complete its award provided this does not affect the finality of an earlier award on other claims.
+26.2.
+An Arbitral Tribunal which has not ruled on one of the claims may still complete its award within one month from the issue of the award, provided that the appellate arbitral tribunal or a state court have not yet been seized of such award.
 In such circumstances the Arbitral Tribunal may be seized as provided by paragraph 1 above.

-26.1.
-The available originals of the documents tendered in the arbitration will be collected by the parties or may be sent to the parties subject to reimbursement of the costs or to their charge.
+27.1.
+The available originals of the documents tendered in the arbitration will be collected by the parties or may be sent to the parties subject to reimbursement of the costs which are to their charge.

 The file of the arbitral proceedings will be kept by the Competent Registrar having jurisdiction where it will be maintained for a period of 5 years from the day the award was made.

-27.1.
-The procedural costs are made up of the administrative dues and costs of the Court and of the arbitrators’ fees and disbursements, of the remuneration of the Secretary to the Arbitral Tribunal, of the experts, translators, interpreters and stenotypists fees and costs and of any other expenses related to the arbitral proceedings.
+28.1.
+The procedural costs are made up of the administrative dues and costs of the Court and of the arbitrators’ fees and disbursements, of the remuneration and costs of the Secretary to the Arbitral Tribunal, of the experts, translators, interpreters and stenotypists fees and costs and of any other expenses related to the arbitral proceedings.

 In appropriate circumstances, the Arbitral Tribunal may order the unsuccessful party to pay only a proportion of the successful party’s fees and costs.